kubernetes/community/keps/README.md

 # Kubernetes Enhancement Proposals (KEPs)

-A Kubernetes Enhancement Proposal (KEP) is a way to propose, communicate and coordiante on new efforts for the Kubernetes project.
+A Kubernetes Enhancement Proposal (KEP) is a way to propose, communicate and coordinate on new efforts for the Kubernetes project.
 You can read the full details of the project in [KEP-1](0001-kubernetes-enhancement-proposal-process.md).

 This process is still in a _beta_ state and is opt-in for those that want to provide feedback for the process.